SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 # 91. - *Maddening Darkness* © (V) level 8 Evocation [Concentration]

 Magical darkness spreads from a point you choose within range to fill a 60-foot-radius sphere until the spell ends.
 Shrieks, gibbering, and mad laughter can be heard within the sphere.
-On activation, and whenever a creature starts its turn in the sphere, it must make a Wisdom saving throw, taking 6d8 psychic damage on a failed save, or half as much damage on a successful one.
+On activation, and whenever a creature ends its turn in the sphere, it must make a Wisdom saving throw, taking 6d8 psychic damage on a failed save, or half as much damage on a successful one.

 # 92. - *Mind Blank* © (V,S) level 8 Transmutation